SSIS Script Task

 Double click on the SSIS Script task will open the following editor to configure the components

 • EntryPoint: Please specify the Method name that the SSIS run-time calls as the entry point.
-The method name you specify here must be in ScriptMain class.
-Remember, you can change the name as per your requirement, and when you change it, you have to change it in ScriptMain class
+The method name you specify here must be in the ScriptMain class.
+Remember, you can change the name as per your requirement, and when you change it, you have to change it in the ScriptMain class

 Open Editor 3